SebaMutuku/pesapap-api/README.md

 JDK 17+ Maven 3+ To build and run the project, follow these steps:

-Clone the repository: git clone [Https repo url](https://github.com/SebaMutuku/pesapap-api.git) for https and [Ssh repo url](git@github.com:SebaMutuku/pesapap-api.git)
+Clone the repository: git clone https://github.com/SebaMutuku/pesapap-api.git for https and git@github.com:SebaMutuku/pesapap-api.git for ssh
 Navigate to the project directory and :
-1. Build the project: `mvn clean install -DskipTests`.
+1. Build the project: `mvn clean install -DskipTests` or `mvn clean install`.
 This will build a jar file in target folder
 2. Run the project: mvn spring-boot:run -> The application will be available at http://localhost:9096.

 You can also build it with docker file using the command `docker build -t pesapap-api .`